GildeOpleidingen/DevOps_boomdigitaal/01_Wat_is_DevOps/01_02_Inrichten_testomgeving/README.md

 [UBUNTU static IP](UBUNTU_static_ip.md)

 4. Clone the Ubuntu server to get the second ubuntu server
-5. Clone the Ubuntu server to get the ansible server
+5. On your desktop intall ansible
-6. Clone the Ubuntu server to get the docker server
+6. On the desktop install docker
 7. Clone the Ubuntu server to get the git server